 A dog named Buddy Holly wins best in show at Westminster, a first for his breed

-A petit basset griffon Vendéen named Buddy Holly won best in show at this year's Westminster Kenel Club dog show on Tuesday, a first for his breed.
+A petit basset griffon Vendéen named Buddy Holly won best in show at this year's Westminster Kennel Club dog show on Tuesday, a first for his breed.

 The 6-year-old bested six other finalists, including Rummie the Pekingese, Winston the French bulldog, Ribbon the Australian shepherd, Cider the English setter, Monty the giant schnauzer and Trouble the American Staffordshire terrier.